 INDIVIDUAL TAXATION

-Non-resident individuals are liable to tax on Nicaraguan-sourced income.
+Nonresident individuals are liable to tax on Nicaraguan-sourced income.
 Married couples are required to file separate income tax returns.

-The tax period for individuals in Nicaragua begins on 1 July of the current year and ends in 30 June the following year.
-Taxpayers may request prior approval from the tax authorities to adopt as their tax period one of the following: 1 April to 31 March, 1 October to 30 September, or 1 January to 31 December.
+Taxpayers may request prior approval from the tax authorities to adopt as their tax period one of the following: 01 April to 31 March, 01 October to 30 September, or 01 January to 31 December.

 INCOME TAX (Impuestro Sobre la Renta)